 A multi-hop VPN attempts to mitigate these threats.
 Here’s how a typical double-hop VPN works:

-- The encrypted data is sent to the first VPN server.
+- Packets of data arrive at the first VPN server.

-- The second layer of encryption is removed.
+- The server removes the second layer of encryption

-- The encrypted data is sent to the second VPN server.
+- Packets of data arriev at the second VPN server.

-- The first layer of encryption is removed and the data is fully decrypted.
+- The server removes the second layer of encryption (meaning the data is fully decrypted)

-- The decrypted data is sent on to its final destination.
+- The decrypted data moves on to its final destination.

 Note that each layer of encryption is removed in the reverse order that it was applied—last in, first out.
 The first VPN to encrypt data on the device will be the last server in the chain, and the last one to encrypt data will be the first in the chain.

-This tunnel within a tunnel solves a few of the problems that normal VPN connections can be affected by:
+This tunnel within a tunnel solves a few of the problems that impact normal VPN connections.
+For instance: